 When data are written to program memory, ECC generates a 7-bit Hamming code parity value for every two (24-bit) instruction words.
-The data are stored in blocks of 48 data bits and 7 parity bits; parity data are not memory-mapped and is inaccessible.
-When the data is read back, the ECC calculates the parity on it and compares it to the previously stored parity value.
+The data are stored in blocks of 48 data bits and 7 parity bits; parity data are not memory-mapped and are inaccessible.
+When the data are read back, the ECC calculates the parity on them and compares them to the previously stored parity value.
 If a parity mismatch occurs, there are two possible outcomes:

-- Single bit error has occurred and has been automatically corrected on readback. - Double-bit error has occurred and the read data are not changed.
+- Single bit error has occurred and has been automatically corrected on read-back. - Double-bit error has occurred and the read data are not changed.

 Single bit error occurrence can be identified by the state of the ECCSBEIF (IFS0[13]) bit.
 An interrupt can be generated when the corresponding interrupt enable bit is set, ECCSBEIE (IEC0[13]).
 The ECCSTATL register contains the parity information for single bit errors.
 The SECOUT[7:0] bits field contains the expected calculated SEC parity and the SECIN[7:0] bits contain the actual value from a Flash read operation.
 The SECSYNDx bits (ECCSTATH[7:0]) indicate the bit position of the single bit error within the 48-bit pair of instruction words.
 When no error is present, SECINx equals SECOUTx and SECSYNDx is zero.
+The ECCSTATL and ECCSTATH registers will only update and be valid when an error has occurred, or when including fault injection is enabled and an ECCADDR match occurs.

 Double-bit errors result in a generic hard trap.
 The ECCDBE bit (INTCON4[1]) will be set to identify the source of the hard trap.
 If no Interrupt Service Routine is implemented for the hard trap, a device Reset will also occur.
 The ECCSTATH register contains double-bit error status information.
-The DEDOUT bit is the expected calculated DED parity and DEDIN is the actual value from a Flash read operation.
+The DEDOUT bit is the expected calculated DED parity and DEDIN bit is the actual value from a Flash read operation.
 When no error is present, DEDIN equals DEDOUT.